Michael Christopher, PhD

 BA, Loyola College in Maryland, Department of Psychology, bachelor of arts in psychology, 1996

-Current research focuses on efficacy testing of Mindfulness-Based Resilience Training (MBRT) in improving stress reactivity and health outcomes among high-stress cohorts, and first responders in partcular.
-As a lab, we have a particular interest in exploring biological and psychological mechanisms of stress reactivity improvement in MBIs.
+Current research focuses on efficacy testing of Mindfulness-Based Resilience Training (MBRT) in improving stress reactivity and health outcomes among high-stress cohorts, and first responders in particular.
+As a lab, we have a particular interest in exploring physiological and psychological mechanisms of stress reactivity improvement in MBIs.
 We also have a long-standing interest in studying similarities and differences between Buddhist and Western mindfulness, and the approach to remediation of suffering.
 Most of the students in my lab are working on research in one of these areas.

 In the PPCH clinic, I supervise PhD students, interns, and post-doctoral fellows, using primarily a contextual behavioral science approach, integrating Acceptance and Commitment Therapy (ACT) and mindfulness-based interventions.
 I have a particular interest in ACT-informed exposure-based treatment of anxiety.

 Association of Behavioral and Cognitive Therapies (Mindfulness SIG)